 - Academic Suspension for Two Years If a student still does not do well in the semester following the one-year suspension, then the student will be suspended for two years.
 After the two full years, the student can choose to petition the department for reinstatement.
 If approved, the student will be allowed to register for classes probably with some restrictions and expectations as mentioned above.

 5. Can my GPA be recalculated?

-Engineering students that want to have their GPA recalculated must meet with their advisor and the department chair before being able to fill the GPA recalculation Form.
-If approved by both of them the Associate Dean for Undergraduate Studies must sign the form, and then it must be submitted to the Engineering Programs for Achievement, Success, & Opportunity (E-PASO) Office at Engineering Building Rm E-226.
+Engineering students that want to have their GPA recalculated for courses other than 1XXX and 2XXX must meet with their advisor and the department chair before being able to fill the GPA recalculation Form.
+The form must then be approved by the Dean.

 6. How do I calculate my GPA?

 The Grade Point Average is the sum of quality points divided by the total number of attempted credit hours.
 The quality points are calculated by multiplying the grade points earned times the credit hours of the class.
 These numbers can be found on your unofficial transcript available from Goldmine.